- College Leadership

 - Make a plan to pay your tuition.

 - Enroll in a payment plan.

-- Submit a 2021-2022 FAFSA.
+- Submit a 2022-2023 FAFSA.
 Check myACC for any needed documentation and to confirm you have been awarded.
 If you have not yet done your FAFSA – do it TODAY.
-The FAFSA priority deadline was March 1, 2021.
-You should complete the FAFSA as soon as possible.
+The FAFSA priority deadline was March 1, 2022.
+You should complete the FAFSA as soon as possible to receive the highest award possible.
 It is recommended to start a payment plan.
 When and if your aid is awarded, it will be refunded to you.
 See Financial Aid for assistance and details.
-(The Spring '22 FAFSA is the 2021-2022 application.)

 - Established a third-party who will be paying your tuition.

 You can see your bill in myACC after you are registered for courses.